 WOMEN TRAVELER INFORMATION: If you are a woman traveling abroad, please review our travel tips for Women Travelers.

 Homosexuality is not illegal in the Philippines.
 However, there is currently no legal recognition for same-sex relationships.
-No federal law prohibits discrimination on the grounds of sexual orientation, though there is pending legislation in Congress that would prohibit discrimination on the basis of sexual orientation and gender identity.
+No federal law prohibits discrimination against LGBT individuals, though legislation pending in Congress since 1998 would prohibit discrimination on the basis of sexual orientation and gender identity.
+Several cities, however, have passed local ordinances protecting LGBT rights.
 Despite these legislative efforts, LGBT individuals continue to face implicit discrimination, harassment, and other human rights violations.
 A robust movement of NGOs, international organizations, and individual activists across the Philippines continues to advocate for strengthened legal protections, consistent enforcement of existing laws, and increased awareness of issues facing the LGBT community.

 For more detailed information about LGBT rights in the Philippines, you may review the State Department’s Country Reports on Human Rights Practices.
 For further information on Lesbian, Gay, Bisexual and Transgender travel, please read our LGBT Travel Information page.